There are two types of people: those who pack their things two days before going on vacation and those who do it two hours before leaving home.

-You can type the list in your phone, but if you are old-school, you can write down all things on a small piece of paper and put it in your wallet.
+You can type the list on your phone or a small piece of paper and put it in your wallet if you are old-school.
 That’s how you will always know where to look for it.

-It is very important to separate your cards as you won’t be using them for the same purposes.
-In case you are stopping by an ATM, make sure to carry your debit card in your wallet and put your credit card somewhere else.
+It is important to separate your cards as you won’t use them for the same purposes.
+If you are stopping by an ATM, make sure to carry your debit card in your wallet and put your credit card somewhere else.

-Also, it is wise to pack a backup credit card issued by a different company.
+It is also wise to pack a backup credit card issued by a different company.
 Make sure to hold it separated from your primary credit card.
-In addition, there are some people who carry two credit and two debit cards if a few ATMs fail to recognize their primary cards.
+In addition, some people carry two credit and two debit cards if a few ATMs fail to recognize their primary cards.

 If you want to make fewer withdrawals of larger amounts, you should open a travel account with an institution where ATM fees are waived or refunded.
 But it is not very smart to carry around large amounts of cash.

-Even if you use credit cards in a majority of cases, you should carry some cash at all times if anything unexpected happens.
-You may enter a store or restaurant that does not accept credit cards or you can get a better deal for cash.
+Even if you use credit cards in most cases, you should carry some cash if anything unexpected happens.
+You may enter a store or restaurant that does not accept credit cards, or you can get a better deal for cash.